nicholaslum444/cs4226-mininet/README.md

 On the xterm of **all other hosts**, run: `# iperf -c 10.0.0.5 -p 5000 -t 5 && iperf -c 10.0.0.5 -p 1000 -t 5`.
 Both commands should work.

-Finally, close all the xterm windows and exit mininet.
+Finally, close all the xterm windows and exit mininet once completed.

 # VPN Test